 It can damage electronics

 Static electricity can also cause damage.
 Some electronic chips, like the kind that are in computers, are very sensitive to static electricity.
-There are special bags to store these in.
-Also, people that work with these kind of electronics wear special straps that keep them "grounded" so they won't build up charge and ruin the electronic components.
+There are special bags to store electrical components in so they don't get destroyed by static electricity.
+Also, people that work with these kinds of electronics wear special straps that keep them "grounded" so they won't build up a static charge and ruin the electronic components.

 Fun facts about static electricity

-- A spark of static electricity can measure thousands of volts, but has very little current and lasts for a short period of time.
+A spark of static electricity can measure thousands of volts, but has very little current and only lasts for a short period of time.
 This means it has little power or energy.

-- As dangerous as lighting is, around 70% of people struck by lightning survive.
+As dangerous as lightning is, around 70% of people struck by lightning survive.

-- Static electricity will be worse on a dry non-humid day.
+Static electricity will build up faster on a dry non-humid day.